baireutherjonas/solar-photovoltaics-charging-controller/README.md

 ![Schematic](./img/schematic.svg)

-Automatically charging an electrical car based on the power in the power storage and how much cames form the photovoltaics.
+Automatic charging of an e-car based on the data of the battery in the house and the current power of the solar cell.

 Different charging modes:

-- automatical charging, based on fix values compared with real life values from the power station
+- automatical charging, based on fix values compared with live values from the power station
 - manual charging: startable via a button connected to the WEMOS D1 or via the web interface

 ## Hardware